 Participating in coffee rituals broadens your knowledge about coffee and you also experience a different culture of drinking coffee.

-Look out for cafes that host coffee rituals in your city such as Ethiopian cafes and restaurants and enjoy the experience.
+Look out for cafes that host coffee rituals within your area or in big cities such as Ethiopian cafes and restaurants and enjoy the experience.

 2. Broaden Your Coffee Knowledge